GFlisch/Arc4u.Cyphertool/README.md

 ## 2. Using a pfx certificate file name

 The command will use the following default values.
-- -c: The full path name of the certificate ending by the extension pfx.
+- -c or --certificate: The full path name of the certificate ending by the extension pfx.
 - -p or --password: The certificate password.
 - -t or --text: the text to encrypt or decrypt.
 - -f or --file: path file to encrypt.
 - -o or --output: output file path to store the result.
 Text and file cannot be used together!

 ## 3. Installing the tool.

 ### Globally.

-dotnet tool install arc4u.encryptor -g --version 1.0.0-preview01
+dotnet tool install arc4u.encryptor -g --version 1.0.0-preview02

 You have to close and restart your terminal window to be able to run the arc4u.encryptor tool.